jdmulligan/QCD-Diffusion/README.md

 To begin, we need to set up a few things to be able to run our code and keep track of our changes with version control.
 Don't allow yourself to get stuck – if you are spending more than e.g. 10 minutes on a given step and are not sure what to do, ask one of us – don't hesitate.

-We also encourage you to liberally use ChatGPT for software questions, both techincal (e.g. "How do I navigate to a certain directory on a linux terminal?", "I got this error after trying to do X: <paste error>") and conceptual ("Why do I want to use version control when writing code?", "What is a python virtual environment?").
+We also encourage you to liberally use ChatGPT for software questions, both technical (e.g. "How do I navigate to a certain directory on a linux terminal?", "I got this error after trying to do X: <paste error>") and conceptual ("Why do I want to use version control when writing code?", "What is a python virtual environment?").

 To start, do the following:
   - Create a [GitHub](https://github.com) account